Disclosure: Rucking SUCKS!

 Also, ensure you pack your ruck as tightly as possible to minimize bouncing.
 After a few hours of rucking, you will find that your canteen that has been swinging back and forth the past few hours is starting to wear on you.
 Also if the pack isn’t packed tightly, it will sit out further from your center of gravity and increase the pressure on your lower back and shoulders.
 Make the ruck sit high on your shoulders, with the bulk of the weight as close to your body as possible.
 If you think this isn’t a big deal, try holding a 45-pound plate with your arms extended away from your body and see how long you can hold it.
 Then hold the same weight close to your chest and compare the times.
 The closer weight is to your center of gravity the lighter it will feel and the longer you will be able to carry it.
 It’s science…

 If you are simply training for a course and don’t have the gear you will be using on a mission at your disposal, try putting weighted plates into the radio pouch in your ruck.
-You can also create your very own “Pig-egg” which is essentially a homemade heavy sand-bag wrapped in duct tape that fits in the radio pouch inside your ruck.
+You can also create your very own “Pig-egg” which is essentially a homemade heavy sandbag wrapped in duct tape that fits in the radio pouch inside your ruck.
 If you find yourself in a selection SOF selection course, chances are you will get very familiar with Pig-eggs.

 Find Your Pace

 When training for a ruck run, try and find a good pace that you are comfortable with and keep it for a mile.
 Time yourself and see what the outcome is.
 If you find that this pace is adequate to pass the standards of the course you are preparing for, try keeping that same pace for as long as possible.
 Keep in mind that some selections have ruck events that are 10-plus miles.
 If the pace is not fast enough, then speed up a bit and try again.
-Once you have found your minimum comfortable pace that allows you to pass the time standard, use this as a last resort on the graded events and know in the back of your mind that you cannot go slower than this speed on a timed event for any reason.
+Once you have found the minimum comfortable pace that allows you to pass the time standard, use this as a last resort on the graded events and know in the back of your mind that you cannot go slower than this speed on a timed event for any reason.

 Are you thinking about doing a GoRuck Challenge?
 Read this blog first!

 This is a perfect time to find your ideal stride as well.
-Try to maintain a longer than average stride when marching and use your arms more than normal to create positive momentum.
+Try to maintain a longer-than-average stride when marching and use your arms more than normal to create positive momentum.
 This is especially helpful while going uphill.
 Try and generate as much momentum as physically possible with your arms and stride.
 Finding your pace and the ideal stride is very important because many courses do not allow you to wear a watch or have a timer of any kind during graded events.
 Knowing your stride is crucial if you find yourself in this type of situation.
 Knowing your pace and ideal stride will ensure that you are moving at an adequate pace, even if you cannot keep track of your time.

 Run when you can, Stride it out when you can’t

 If you are participating in a timed ruck run or march, it’s do or die.
 Failing to see the time standard can get you dropped from many military schools and selections immediately.
 Run, jog, or at least shuffle on flat ground or hard-packed roads or paths.
 Walk up hills that are too steep to run while still keeping a sense of urgency.
 Open up your strides and try to get through hills as quickly and efficiently as possible without smoking your legs.
 If you can still jog up the hill, do so.
-If you cannot, make sure to take advantage of the downhill and make-up for lost time.
+If you cannot, make sure to take advantage of the downhill and make up for lost time.
 You should try and go down hills as quickly as you are comfortable with.
 Downhills are virtually the only break you will get during a ruck run so don’t waste an opportunity to create free momentum and shave time off the event.

 DO NOT STOP!

 This cannot be overstated, if you are conducting a timed ruck run for a score, do not stop.
 This kills momentum and adds time to your score that is almost impossible to make up.
-If you need to, you can slow down to catch your breath or walk a cramp out on the go, but try not to stop, and NEVER SIT DOWN in the middle of a ruck run unless absolutely necessary.
+If you need to, you can slow down to catch your breath or walk a cramp out on the go, but try not to stop, and NEVER SIT DOWN in the middle of a ruck run unless necessary.
 Not only will it waste time, but it takes a lot of energy to stand up with a heavy ruck on your back.
 You are better off saving that energy for later.

 Posture